Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 ## Auto shutdown script

-I wanted to share a script I wrote to automatically shut down your server when it isn't used.
+Here is a script I wrote to automatically shut down your server when it isn't used.
 You can access this script directly on my [GitHub repository][github].

 It can run in a crontab or as a daemon, regularly running different tests to check if the server is in use.
 After some amount of time without any activity, it will shut down the system.
-You can create a configuration files to override some settings.
+You can create a configuration file to override some settings.
 The tests include checking for connected users and established network connections.
 I encourage you to read the code and modify the script, and don't hesitate to send feedback.

 ## Final thoughts

-This setup might seem complicated, but it has a lot of advantages as we will see in another articles.
-Among them, you can easily install another Linux distribution while the current system is running without using an installation drive.
+This setup might seem complicated, but it has a lot of advantages as you will see in other articles.
+Especially, you can easily install another Linux distribution while the current system is running without using an installation drive.
 You can also import the system on your desktop machine, test some changes and send them back to your server.
 Then, when you are ready, you can seamlessly switch to the new system.
-Finally, you can have an unlimited number of online snapshots without worrying about space or performance issuek
+Finally, you can have an unlimited number of online snapshots without worrying about space or performance issues.

 [prev_post]:   {% post_url 2015-11-11-building-a-cheap-nas %}
 [Kodi]:        https://kodi.tv/